 Based on the infamous 1969 trial, in which a motley crew of anti-war leaders was charged with plotting to incite violence at the Democratic National Convention in Chicago in 1968, ‘The Trial of Chicago 7’ is a layered and enthralling retelling of the events.
 It features powerful performances from stars like Eddie Redmayne, Sacha Baron Cohen, Joseph Gordon-Levitt, Yahya Abdul-Mateen II, and Mark Rylance, amongst many others.

-The emotionally charged movie puts forth this vital moment in American civil rights history while also demonstrating how the judiciary system has been and continues to be, manipulated by those in power.
-Here’s a list of similar riveting courtroom drama that fans of ‘The Trial of Chicago 7’ are sure to give their stamp of approvals to!
+The emotionally charged movie presents this vital moment in American civil rights history while also demonstrating how the judiciary system has been and continues to be manipulated by those in power.
+Here’s a list of similar riveting courtroom dramas that fans of ‘The Trial of Chicago 7’ are sure to approve of!

 7. Denial (2016)